4. Mangoes, Malnutrition, and Modernization

 Our most important contribution to the development of Haiti is our aggressive evangelistic and church-planting strategy.
 Situations can only be permanently changed as people are changed permanently.
 You must begin with the sinful heart of human beings to effect meaningful change in society.

 Development experts are even studying the phenomenal church growth taking place in Haiti.
-They are hoping that an understanding of the anthropological mechanism by which the Haitian masses are becoming receptive to the gospel message of conversion will provide clues as to how other kinds of social change may be advocated successfully.
+They are hoping that an understanding of the anthropological mechanism by which the Haitian masses are becoming receptive to the gospel message of conversion and reconciliation will provide clues as to how other kinds of social change may be advocated successfully.

 In addition to our evangelism and discipleship ministries, our church is involved in a whole range of development projects.
 We have medical and nutritional work.
 We have been involved in well-drilling projects to provide water for entire villages.
 We conduct vocational schools.
 We have worked in agriculture and have helped several groups of Nazarenes begin cooperative ventures.
 A large percentage of our churches run elementary schools, and we have run adult literacy programs almost from the beginning of our work in Haiti.